Stingray City Tours

 The type of stingray that live in Grand Cayman are called Southern Atlantic stingrays or Southern rays.
 There is very little known about the about the Southern Atlantic Stingray besides what is known from captive stingrays found at zoos and aquariums.
 With studies being done every 6 months at the Stingray City sandbar by the Guy Harvey research team, we are beginning to learn more about the scientific side of these rays.
 The majority of helpful observations come from tour operators whom spend countless hours, 365 days a year, with these docile stingrays.
 With our local staff growing up in Grand Cayman and spending so much time with these stingrays during charters, we are able to learn about them, see their different personalities and even tell them apart.
 You may get the pleasure of meeting a couple of our favorite ladies like Sophie, Chip or Frisbee during a charter to Stingray City.

 The female Southern Atlantic stingray can grow to a disc diameter of up to 150cm, or almost 5ft, weighing up to 200lbs.
 Meanwhile, the much smaller, male stingray can reach sizes up to 67cm in diameter, or just a little over 2ft.
 Besides the major size difference, you can also tell the male stingrays apart from the females by their two reproductive organs, each located on either side of their tail.
 In captivity, these Southern stingrays live between 12 to 24 years.
-These same stingrays are said to live longer, about 40 years, in the wild and even longer, up to 60 years, at the Stingray City sandbar in Grand Cayman.
+These same stingrays are said to live longer, about 40 years, in the wild and even longer at the Stingray City sandbar in Grand Cayman.
 We believe the extended lifespan is due to how happy and well feed the stingrays are that come visit this sandbar every day.
-This makes the Stingray City sandbar a very special place to visit and valuable research tool.
+This makes Stingray City a very special place to visit and valuable research tool.